aboveproperty/security-policies/README.md

 high level written policy.
 Having a written policy by itself without implementation or enforcement does not address the risk of any security or compliance requirement.

-Internally at JupiterOne, we leverage CIS Controls and PCI DSS.
-JupiterOne's parent company, LifeOmic, builds a suite of healthcare related software products and is therefore under HIPAA regulation and has adopted HITRUST CSF.

-The JSON documents for those four frameworks are included strictly because of our internal usage and shown as examples.
-Using those requires that you have obtained necessary end-user license for the framework for your own organization.